alexcreasy/prod-angular-demo/README.md

 # Prod Angular Demo
-This application is a simple quickstart used to accompany my intro to angular js 1.x talk for Red Hat productization.
+This application is the err "model" solution, if you will, going a little further than I managed to get in presentation 1.

 ### Setting Up The Development Environment